-Fund financial statements are provided for governmental.
-The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflow of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
-The School reports the following major governmental funds:
+Fund financial statements are provided for governmental funds.
+The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, equity, revenues and expenditures.
+The School reports the following governmental funds: